 Do you want to make some extra cash?
 The gig economy has made it possible to turn these gigs into full-time income and have the flexibility most just dream of.

 Read on to find out the best gig economy jobs and how you can get started.

 Check out these gig economy jobs to see if one (or more) might be right for you.

 Technology has changed significantly, and now you can efficiently work for yourself.
 These jobs give you the flexibility to work whenever and wherever you want.

 1. Deliver Restaurant Meals

+Doordash is a gig economy company that hires “dashers” to bring restaurant meals from restaurants to customers.
 When you sign up to be a dasher with Doordash, you drive your car and deliver food to customers.
-In some markets, Doordash even allows scooters, bicycles and walkers.
+You must have a valid driver’s license and insurance.

 Pay is based on the order, and Doordash will show you the pay amount (not including tip) before you accept or reject the order.
 If you earn a tip (many dashers do) for good service, you keep 100% of that tip.